coodde/PHP-Mail-Checker/README.md

 * registered in forbidden domain (all possible levels);
 * used for spam or scam (dangerous), temporary, had suspicious behaviour, is registered on paid or public (like gmail) mail provider.

-Of course, you can always propose new domains listed in the "data" directory.
+Of course, you can always propose new domains to add into listed in the "data" directory.

+Key feautures:
+* fast search - binary search in the pre-sorted dictionaries (in comparison with other popular libraries with linear search)
+* flexible configurations - not only one strict list
+* low memory usage - disctionaries are not loaded fully into memory (as in other popular libraries)
+* frequent updates
+* easy collaboration
+* large disctionary- 60k+ of domains (not only public email providers) in the dictionary

 <p align="right">(<a href="#readme-top">back to top</a>)</p>